Ghost Ship warehouse fire: Reactions

 On the night of December 5, 2016, hundreds of people attended vigils in Oakland and San Francisco in honor of the victims.
 Local residents, including artists and tenants' rights activists, have cited the fire as a symptom of the San Francisco Bay Area's underlying housing crisis.
 City inspectors have voiced suspicions that dozens of live-work warehouses similar to Ghost Ship exist in Oakland.
 On December 6, 2016, Mayor Libby Schaaf announced $1.7 million in grant funding to create affordable spaces for artists and arts organizations.
 She announced a planned revival and expansion of a task force on Artist Housing and Work Spaces, and the creation of a fire safety task force.

 On December 14, the Oakland United benefit concert was held at Fox Oakland Theatre, presented by Another Planet Entertainment, Noise Pop, and Paradigm Talent Agency.
 The concert raised about $300,000 for the Gray Area Foundation for the Arts' Arts Oakland Fire Relief Fund.
-One of the fire's victims, Cash Askew, was tributed by her Them Are Us Too bandmate Kennedy Ashlyn and Askew's girlfriend Anya Taylor who performed Jimmy Eat World's "Sweetness".
+One of the fire's victims, Cash Askew, was tributed by her Them Are Us Too bandmate Kennedy Ashlyn and Askew's girlfriend Anya Taylor who performed Jimmy Eat World's "Sweetness."
 Askew's stepfather Sunny Haire also performed alongside Careletta Sue Kay.
 Other performers included opening act Geographer, Dan Deacon, Tycho, Conspiracy of Beards, Rogue Wave, Fantastic Negrito, The Coup, Thao Nguyen, Hieroglyphics, and headliners Primus.
 Speakers included the Gray Area Foundation's Josette Melchor, Paradigm's Sam Hunt, and East Bay Express and Pitchfork writer Sam Lefebvre.

 Comparisons were drawn between this fire and the 1990 Happy Land fire, a nightclub fire in New York City that claimed 87 lives.
 The Happy Land fire also involved controversial operations of the structure, and suffered from similar conditions including lack of emergency exits and poor maintenance.

 In June 2017, local artist Chris Edwards built a boat sculpture in memory of Ghost Ship and installed it in the nearby Emeryville harbor.
 People have used it as a place to visit and leave flowers.
-In 2023, the remaining building was razed and cleared.
-A non-profit organization called The Unity Council purchased the property, an adjacent empty lot, and an adjacent fire-damaged commercial building for approximately $2.6 million in total, and plans to build affordable housing there.
-The proceeds of the sale will be used to help settle associated lawsuits.